Julius Fučík (journalist): Journalism and politics

 In 1920 he took up study in Prague and joined the Czechoslovak Social Democratic Workers' Party, through which he was later to find himself swept up in the left-wing current.
 In May 1921 this wing founded the Communist Party of Czechoslovakia (CPC).
 Fučík then first wrote cultural contributions for the local Plzeň CPC newspaper.

 After completing his studies, Fučík found a position as an editor with the literary newspaper Kmen ("Stem").
 Within the CPC he became responsible for cultural work.
-He was a member of the literary and artistic group Devětsil from 1926 and in 1929 helped the creation of its more politically motivated successor, Left Front.
-In the year 1929 he went to literary critic František Xaver Šalda's magazine Tvorba ("Creation").
-Moreover, he constantly worked on the CPC newspaper Rudé právo ("Red Right") and several other journals.
-In this time Fučík was arrested repeatedly by the Czechoslovak Secret Police, managing to avoid an eight-month prison sentence in 1934.
+From 1926, he was a member of the literary and artistic group Devětsil.
+In 1929, he helped the creation of its more politically motivated successor, Left Front.

+In 1929, he went to literary critic František Xaver Šalda's magazine Tvorba ("Creation").
+He constantly worked on the CPC newspaper Rudé právo ("Red Right") and several other journals.
+During this time Fučík was arrested repeatedly by the Czechoslovak Secret Police, managing to avoid an eight-month prison sentence in 1934.

 In 1930, he visited the Soviet Union for four months, including the Czechoslovak collectivist colony Interhelpo in Central Asia, and painted a very positive picture of the situation there in the book V zemi, kde zítra již znamená včera ("In a Land, Where Tomorrow is Already Yesterday", published in 1932).
-Fučík supported collectivization, and dekulakization; praised the successes of industrialization, and emphasized the temporary nature of all difficulties.
-In particular, having visited the USSR on the eve of the Holodomor of 1932-1933, he categorically supported the policy of the Soviet regime.
+Fučík supported collectivization and dekulakization, praised the successes of industrialization, and emphasized the temporary nature of all difficulties.
+Having visited the USSR on the eve of the Holodomor of 1932-1933, he categorically supported the policy of the Soviet regime.

 In July 1934, just after Adolf Hitler had suppressed the SA, he visited Bavaria and described his experiences in Cesta do Mnichova ("The Road to Munich").
-He went to the Soviet Union again in 1934, this time for two years, and wrote various reports, which again worked to support the Party's strength.
+He went to the Soviet Union again in 1934, this time for two years, and wrote reports, which again worked to support the Party's strength.
 After his return, there were heated arguments with authors such as Jiří Weil and Jan Slavík, who criticized developments under Joseph Stalin.
 Fučík took the Stalinist side and criticized such statements critical of Stalin as fatal to the CPC.